riichard/slides/README.md

 ---

 # Markyll
-This project is still in progress.
+This project is still in progress. [edit this](../../edit/gh-pages/README.md)

 ## Here's the idea:
 I was annoyed by most presentation tools who